niolabs/gitbook-plugin-theme-nio/README.md

 ## How GitBook plugin works?

-add the plugin to you book.json (example)
+add the plugin to your book.json (example)